pythonhealthdatascience/stars_wp3_summary/eomrcc_reflections.md

 **Citation and changelog for R packages:** For R packages, they suggest including `NEWS.md` rather than `CHANGELOG.md`, and a `CITATION` file rather than a `CITATION.cff`.
 No one right way - you could argue to do one or the other - e.g. integration with CRAN of their suggestions, or of GitHub for `.cff`.

+**Backdating and renv**.
+They had packages listed and R version, but I had difficulty trying to backdate to work with their R version and just ended up on latest of everything.
+I made renv which may help address it as that has R version and package version and all dependencies, but also maybe not, as I know some people struggle to restrore renv, though I can't speak from experience on this.

 ## Other reflections

 **Structure of code**.
 I had planned to change to package as: (a) standardised structure of code, and (b) standardised documentation (e.g. docstrings, function descriptions).
 However, this is difficult to do with a fully developed model (as discussed in "retrospective" section), and the creation of a package adds alot of procedure and requirements that, on reflection, might nto actually be that beneficial.
 I ended up focusing on understanding code and developing documentation.